 Discuss your Style and Book a Florist

 The internet is your best friend when establishing a style for the floral design at your wedding.
-And let your imagination grow wild, with beautiful arches, hanging installations or natural materials and grasses combined with flowers.
+Let your imagination go wild, with beautiful arches, hanging installations or natural materials and grasses combined with flowers.
 It’s best to meet your potential florist prepared with what you have in mind for your colours and style, using pictures saves you from needing to learn all the floral jargon.
-They can offer good advice on style choices and guide you through what you can achieve with your budget, see our Top 10 Florists in Cape Town.
+They can offer good advice on style choices and guide you through what you can achieve with your budget.

 Book a Hiring Company (for any extras not included with your Venue)